Twitter loves books

 NZ Book Month – every March

-New Zealand Poetry Society – they like poems
+New Zealand Poetry Society

 New Zealand Post – sponsors of the New Zealand Post Book Awards and New Zealand Post Children’s Book Awards